komoju/komoju-datadog/README.md

-# KOMOJU DataDog
+# KOMOJU Datadog

-This is our in-house DataDog integration for Rust.
-It is similar to DataDog's own integrations for other languages, providing support for the following:
+This is our in-house Datadog integration for Rust.
+It is similar to Datadog's own integrations for other languages, providing support for the following:

 - Logs and tracing via `tracing`, with automatic correlation